 What are the cheapest countries to fly to abroad?

-If domestic destinations are just too close to home, plenty of international ones can still be affordable.
+If domestic destinations are too close to home, many international ones can still be affordable.
 Some of the cheapest are in Central America and South America, where many of the US major and low-cost carriers fly, such as Costa Rica and Colombia.

 Are budget airlines actually worth it?